denis2glez/minimal-lambda/README.md

 where

 - `function-name` denotes the name of the function we wish to create.
-- `handler` the handler is usually a reference to the corresponding handler function, but in our case we provide the runtime.
+- `handler` it is usually a reference to the corresponding handler function, but in our case we provide the runtime.
 - `zip-file` the zip file to use.
-- `role` the role our function should assume for execution.
+- `role` the role our function should use for execution.
-- `environment` sets the environment attribute on you lambda resource.
+- `environment` sets the environment attribute on your lambda resource.

 ## Usage <a name = "usage"></a>